satishdotpatel/satishdotpatel.github.io/_posts/2021-03-29-openstack-ansible-ovn-deployment.markdown

 os-infra-1_utility_container-73ccc49d            RUNNING 1         onboot, openstack 10.0.3.239, 172.30.40.139 -    false
 ```

+This is how all components of ovn interact, neutron use ML2 plugin to talk to OVN northbound db and southbound db talk to ovn-controllers running on compute nodes.

 ![<img>](/assets/images/2021-03-29-openstack-ansible-ovn-deployment/ovn-flow.png)

 As you can see we have ovn_northd_container which containe northd services and north/south ovsdb databases, lets verify.